williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oauth2.md

 This API endpoint returns OpenID Connect metadata that can be used by clients to programmatically configure their interactions with Okta.

-> Note: Custom scopes and claims aren't returned.
-To see your Custom Authorization Server's custom scopes, use the [Get All Scopes API](#get-all-scopes), and to see its custom claims use [Get All Claims API](#get-all-claims).
+> Note: Custom scopes and claims aren&#8217;t returned.
+To see your Custom Authorization Server&#8217;s custom scopes, use the [Get All Scopes API](#get-all-scopes), and to see its custom claims use [Get All Claims API](#get-all-claims).

-This API doesn't require any authentication and returns a JSON object with the following structure.
+This API doesn&#8217;t require any authentication and returns a JSON object with the following structure.

 ~~~json
 {